 - Make your services and information more accessible to the community, especially socially excluded groups

-- Participating in national or local initiatives to promote inclusion.
-For instance, you could hold events or support initiatives that are part of Black History Month, International Women’s Day, Mental Health Awareness Week, International Day of Persons with Disabilities and/or LGBT (Lesbian, Gay, Bisexual and Trans History Month).
+- Participating in national or local initiatives to promote inclusion (for instance, you could hold events or support initiatives that are part of Black History Month, International Women’s Day, Mental Health Awareness Week, International Day of Disabled Persons and LGBTQ+ History Month)

 What you can do next